smariussorin/EventSourcedMicroservices/README.md

 ### get it up and running

-1.  start server in _host_ and _domain_ folder

-        node server.js
+1. Run start.bat

-1.  direct your browser to
+2. Direct your browser to

         http://localhost:3000